 CHAIR – Sue Kennedy

-Sue has extensive experience as an Information Technology professional working in various areas, such as mining, insurance, manufacturing, government and education, both in Australia and overseas.
-Her specialist areas include Information Security, Project Management, Risk Management, Business Continuity, Business Analysis and Methodologies, both as an industry practitioner and as an academic.
+Sue has extensive experience as an Information Technology professional specialising in Project Management, Risk Management, Business Continuity, Information Security and Information Warfare, both as an industry practitioner and as an academic.

 DEPUTY CHAIR – Mark Macleod